 Vintage trains have often been changed in various ways over the decades since they were made.
 A loco might have been fitted with a new motor, repainted, modified, enhanced, or converted from 3-rail to 2-rail running.
 There might even have been a complete rebuild from one loco type to another by an enthusiast or commercial firm.
 When kits were available, that gave further scope for items that differed from a standard factory product (and in a sub-section further down this page we show a vehicle that was probably kit-built).
 Many of today's collectors, however, want an item to be in its original condition or fairly close to it, especially as far as the exterior appearance is concerned.
 With vintage locos, it can also be helpful to have the initial factory-built mechanism, as this helps identification.
 Repairs and renovations, however, are generally seen as acceptable, both on rolling stock and engines, and sometimes adding small details or commissioning a full repaint is felt worthwhile.
 In fact, quite a few collectors enjoy doing restorations (see the next two images below).
 We should also add that some loco rebuilds or major enhancements by professionals have firm places in the model railway history.
 In the Other Vintage Locos and Motors and the Douglass Models sections of this site we include some examples of 'rebuilds', as this is a part of the UK record which often gets forgotten.
 Professional rebuilding could fill significant gaps in the classes of locos available.
 I understand from an informant that a firm in Australia employed this strategy too, to 'repurpose' Bassett-Lowke models into Victorian Railways locomotives (see our section on Other Vintage Locos and Motors).
 Illustration H7.
 People come into the field of vintage trains in all kinds of ways and some get enjoyment from repairing or improving things as well as from operating layouts or collecting models.
 This picture was provided by a Netherlands correspondent who had been turning a wrecked Mills wagon into a revived item for his layout, and making a very good job of it (with the help of original transfers and gum arabic) !
 Some people prefer not to change the appearance of old models, so the usual advice is to keep (or 'touch in') original paintwork and transfers unless deterioration has gone too far (as it certainly had for the wagon above).
 The judgement is inevitably a matter of personal choice (although removing adequate original paintwork on a very scarce item may affect its financial value).
 Illustration H8.
 Another example of excellent renovation work on a Milbro item.
 This vehicle had been badly damaged, and a new section has been created.
 It can be seen from the coach end on the left that this factory-built item is a rare example of a Mills clerestory vehicle.
 The coach is for Gauge One, and more illustrations of it can be seen in our page on Milbro coaches.
 Many thanks to the owner for letting me have some pictures.
 I have rarely commissioned a full loco repaint, but this can be desirable even on a high quality item.
 With the example below it was necessary in order to restore this 1932 Beeson model to the livery it would have had when made.
 For more photos and discussion of this example see our section about Beeson's 3-rail models.

 Illustration H9.
 The master painter Warren Haywood has beautifully restored this 1930s Beeson Fowler tank to its original livery.
 When it came up on Ebay some years ago it was black, having been repainted unsatisfactorily.
 Unfortunately, in contrast to this kind of restoration, some 'improvements' to update vintage models have been less satisfactory.
 The illustration below shows two separate parts that join together to make up a chassis.
-They are from a Royal Scot class loco thought to be a model from Beeson's pre-war cheaper range (or perhaps made by Beeson for Mills).
-A short front section including what probably were parts of the original frames has been retained with the cylinders on it.
+They are from a Beeson pre-war Royal Scot class model that I believe was most likely supplied to a customer via Exley (or perhaps Milbro).
+A short front section including parts of the original frames has been retained with the cylinders on it.
 The rear parts of the old frames have been cut off and removed.
 A replacement section of chassis designed for 2-rail operation - and containing new wheels with a Bond's motor - was then bolted on.
 The replacement frame sections are relatively thin, and fit rather crudely onto the front part.
 Sadly, there is now no way of telling exactly what the original mechanism, frames and gear train were like.
-Although the front end 'remnant' seen here (and the limited detailing on the loco body) might be suggestive of a connection to Mills, that cannot be verified.
-The owner also replaced original coupling and connecting rods and allied fittings by modern ones which were rather crude.
-I would guess that the original ones were probably plainer but nonetheless hand-made (either by Beeson or by Mills).
+Although the front end 'remnant' seen here might be suggestive of a connection to Exley or Mills, that cannot be verified with certainty.
+In addition, the original connecting rods and allied fittings were partly replaced (probably by the same owner) with modern ones which were not very attractive, but may have appeared more realistic.
+The coupling rods he used may have been the original ones, but were more like Exley or Bassett-Lowke products than Beeson's.
+This model (Sherwood Forester) is mentioned again in our page about Beeson, and is awaiting renovations.
 It is sometimes assumed that Beeson engines were cherished so much that almost all were handed down over the years in very good condition.
-Unfortunately that is not really the case, although the situation is probably much worse for models built by some of the other makers.
+Unfortunately that is not really the case, especially with 1930s models, although the situation is probably much worse for items built by some of the other makers.
 Illustration H10.
-The front item here includes all that remains of the original frames of a Royal Scot class loco believed to be from Beeson's pre-war cheaper range, or a model made by him for another firm (possibly Mills).
+The front item here includes all that remains of the original frames of a Royal Scot class loco believed to be a model made by Beeson for another firm (possibly Exley or Mills).
 The rest of the chassis has been replaced by the 6-wheel unit standing behind, which is set up with a Bond's motor and for two-rail running, but has been fitted onto the front section rather crudely.
 It could be argued that this is an example of what not to do when updating a distinctive old model of good quality.
-One result is that it is impossible to know what the original mechanism was like, when the model was made, or whether it was supplied via Milbro.
+One result is that it is impossible to know what the original mechanism was like, or whether the model was sold via Exley (which seems the most likely origin in this specific case).

 Collaborations and similarities amongst firms One problem facing anyone trying to identify vintage models is the issue that firms collaborated in a variety of ways.
 Not only did retailers commission work from manufacturers, but makers might also use sub-contractors or work together.
 It is widely understood that J.S.
 Beeson built some locos for Milbro, Exley and Bassett-Lowke, as well as for other companies, and he could also supply commercial customers with parts and fittings when needed.
 An additional complication is that the production approaches of makers could overlap with each other.
 One specific instance concerns the construction of loco tenders, where in some cases Exley's pre-war approach parallelled Milbro's.
 The frames of the tender on the Exley freight loco below are secured by cross-pieces bolted onto the base, enabling them to be removed.
-This matches one of Milbro's practices (see our page about Mills locos), although this tender is clearly one of Exley's.
+That matches one of Milbro's practices (see our page about Mills locos), although this tender is clearly one of Exley's.
+There is an added further complication, as Beeson also deployed this approach (amongst others) when making some tenders in the 1930s.
 Looking further, this particular 2-8-0 has additional things in common with Milbro engines, although its loco frames have been cut to accommodate a large Exley motor unit, and its wheels have been pressed on (unlike the wheels normally found on Mills engines).
 Perhaps before the war these two firms drew on each other from time-to-time when turning out a specific model or small batch.
 Regarding the LNER engine below, it is worth noting that Milbro built and displayed a GCR R.O.D.
 2-8-0 in 1937, and supplied a similar LNER engine for an enthusiast in the same period (see our page on Mills locos for the Model Railway News sources).
 So it seems likely Milbro could readily have supplied Exley with an unfinished LNER 2-8-0 body and frames, if asked!
 In any event, this loco would sit very comfortably alongside Milbro's engines.
 Illustration H11.
 Exley LNER 2-8-0, currently undergoing some tidying-up and minor repairs.
 This pre-war model has some similarities with Milbro locos.
 It contains the massively heavy lead weighting sometimes found in Exley models, and a very modest but handsome backhead that might well have been supplied by Beeson.
 For more pictures of this item see our Exley locos coverage.

 Mentioning the overlap and similarities between firms has given me a justification for including this substantial pre-war 0 gauge freight loco model on our home page!
 I think large goods engine models by top makers from that period can be especially attractive, but they are by no means common.
 This one would have been an expensive commission for its purchaser.